damianoazzolini/gentians/README.md

 ## Automatic Language Bias
 You can leave the solver discovering the language bias automatically.
 This scans positive and negative examples and background knowledge and extracts the signature for each atom in the examples and each head and body literal in background knowledge.
-Then, adds each signature as mode bias for the head and for the body.
+Then, it adds each signature as mode bias for the head and for the body.
 You can activate this with the flag `-alb=n` where `n` is a number: if it is positive, indicates the recall for each literal (i.e., all literals will have the same recall); if it is negative, its absolute value indicates the recall for each literal and also states that these can be negated literals.
 Note that `-alb` ignores the language bias defined in the program file (i.e., `#modeb` and `#modeh`).
 If you also use `--aggregates`, `--comparison`, or `--arithm` options, these will be kept.